arnoldmw/thremulate/docs/Quick_Start.md

    These are some of the ways of getting the agent to the target computer.

    - The Home page of an authenticated user has platform specific commands that download an agent to a target computer that executes them.
 Copy and paste them in the bash or command prompt or powershell terminal.
-For best results use a terminal or console with Administrative privileges on the target computer.
-Ensure the Thremulate server IP is the correct one in the deployment commands otherwise correct it as you paste the commands.
+For best results use a terminal or console with Administrative or root privileges on the target computer.
+Ensure the Thremulate server IP is correct.
-   - Transfer the Agent for the corresponding test platform using external storage media or FTP or any other viable means.
+   - Transfer the Agent for the corresponding target platform using external storage media or FTP or any other viable means.
 The Agent lives in the **agents** folder found in the Thremulate root.
 Windows Agents are labelled win_agent.exe, Linux Agents are labelled lin_agent.exe. and MacOS Agents are labelled mac_agent.exe.

 ## 3. The Agent is on the test computer.
 What next?